antonjahn/cv/README.md

 A fast, minimal C/C++ toolchain manager.

 C and C++ projects often require a lot of boilerplate to get started.
-This tool aims to reduce that burder, so you can focus on writing code.
+This tool aims to reduce that burden, so you can focus on writing code.

 ## Acknowledgements